ncatlab/nlab-content/pages/6936.md

     Definition is_spectrum (X : prespectrum) : Type :=
       forall n, is_equiv (pr1 (pr2 (pr2 X)) n).

-In classical algebraic topology, there is a **spectrification** functor which is left adjoint to the inclusion of spectra in prespectra.
+In classical [[algebraic topology]], there is a **spectrification** functor which is [[left adjoint]] to the inclusion of spectra in prespectra.
 For instance, this is how a [[suspension spectrum]] is constructed: by spectrifying the prespectrum $X_n \coloneqq \Sigma^n A$.

-The following HIT should construct spectrification in homotopy type theory (though this has not yet been verified formally).
+The following HIT should construct spectrification in [[homotopy type theory]] (though this has not yet been verified formally).
 (There are some abuses of notation below, which can be made precise using Coq typeclasses and implicit arguments; also the definition is not quite complete.)

     Inductive spectrify (X : prespectrum) : nat -> Type :=
     | to_spectrify : forall n, X n -> spectrify X n